rust-lang/rfcs/text/0000-import-trait-associated-functions.md

 There has for a long time been a desire to shorten the duplication needed to access certain associated functions, such as `Default::default`.
 Codebases like [Bevy](https://github.com/bevyengine/bevy/blob/7c7d1e8a6442a4258896b6c605beb1bf50399396/crates/bevy_utils/src/default.rs#L27) provide wrapper functions to shorten this call, and a previous, now-rejected, [RFC](https://github.com/rust-lang/rust/pull/73001) aimed to provide this function as part of the standard library.
 This RFC was rejected with a note that there is a desire for a more general capability to import any trait associated functions.

 Additionally, if you pull in a crate like [num_traits](https://docs.rs/num-traits/latest/num_traits/), then this feature will allow access to numeric functions such as `sin` using the `sin(x)` syntax that is more common in mathematics.
 More generally, it will make calls to trait associated functions shorter without having to write a wrapper function.

+Similarly, associated constants, which act much like constant functions, can be imported to give easier access to them.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation